 =SUM(

-- Then, select the cell B3 in the sheet January
+• Then, select cell B3 in the sheet January

 =SUM(Janvier!B3